ToolShedTested

 How to Choose the Right Impact Driver Under $75

 If you already own any DeWalt 20V tools: The DCF809B ATOMIC is the obvious pick.
 Same battery platform, brushless motor, compact form factor.
-Adding it to an existing DeWalt collection costs $69 and the battery you already own runs it.
+Adding it to an existing DeWalt collection works best when the battery you already own can run it.

 If you already own any Ryobi ONE+ tools: The PSBID01B is the right call.
 The ONE+ HP brushless line is the most powerful tier in the Ryobi ecosystem, and the 1,900 in-lbs tops this entire list.
 Running it on a 4Ah battery you already own extends runtime well beyond any included kit battery.

-If you want everything included under $50: The Black+Decker BDCI20C is the only sub-$75 kit that includes battery and charger in that price window.
-For occasional home use, it covers the task.
+If you want everything included: The Craftsman CMCF800C1 and Black+Decker BDCI20C are the kit picks to check first because they include a battery and charger.
+For occasional home use, either covers the task.

 Brushless vs. brushed at this price: Brushless motors (DeWalt DCF809B, Ryobi PSBID01B, Ridgid R86034B) deliver 20-30% more work per charge and run cooler over long driving sessions.
-At $59-69, brushless is now accessible.
-The Craftsman and Black+Decker are brushed -- their advantage is simpler motor electronics and, for the Black+Decker, battery and charger included.
+Brushless is now accessible in this budget tier when bare tools are discounted.
+The Craftsman and Black+Decker are brushed -- their advantage is simpler motor electronics and kit availability with battery and charger included.

-Bare tool vs. kit: Every model on this list except the Black+Decker BDCI20C is a bare tool.
-If you already own the matching battery platform, bare tool pricing saves $20-30 compared to a kit.
+Bare tool vs. kit: DeWalt, Ryobi, and Ridgid are the bare-tool picks here; Craftsman and Black+Decker are the kit picks.
+If you already own the matching battery platform, bare-tool pricing usually saves money compared to buying another starter kit.
 If you are starting from zero with no compatible batteries, consider budgeting for a drill + impact driver kit from one platform rather than buying bare tools separately.

 Frequently Asked Questions